 - Slipping, tripping, and falling hazards

 - Safety devices and monitoring systems

 - Lighting and electrical systems

 - Storage of controlled products

 - Faulty or missing emergency response equipment

-- Improper or missing warning / hazards notification signs - Faulty machinery, cables, etc. - Housekeeping activities - Inadequate or missing safety and personal protective equipment - Appropriate resource and reference materials - Mechanical and hand tools - Flammable, corrosive, or explosive materials, etc.
+- Improper or missing warning / hazards notification signs

+- Faulty machinery, cables, etc.

+- Housekeeping activities

+- Inadequate or missing safety and personal protective equipment

+- Appropriate resource and reference materials

+- Mechanical and hand tools

+- Flammable, corrosive, or explosive materials, etc.

-Above inspections are to be documented and will include appropriate management control activities and associated timelines.
+All inspections are to be documented.

-5.11.2 Worksite Hazard Assessment Form
+5.12.3 Worksite Hazard Assessment Form

 Fill out all hazards, control measures and level of control effectiveness.
 This form is to identify all high-risk hazards and assess control measures and their effectiveness for each.
-A hazard at the workplace is any condition having the potential to cause injury, illness, or a loss.
+A hazard at the workplace is any condition that could cause injury, illness, or loss.
 A hazard assessment shall be conducted and documented prior to any worksite activity.
-These forms can also be used for regular inspections of Fleet Safety International worksites.
-All near miss incidents should be recorded on the form in the "Other" category or on the back to try to correct the situation from reoccurring if possible.
+These forms can also be used for regular inspections of Fleet Safety International worksites which includes the operation of company vehicles.
+Any near miss incidents should be recorded on the Near- Miss Incident Report form to try to correct the situation from reoccurring if possible.

-See Section 11 for a copy of the Worksite Hazard Assessment Form
+See Section 11 for a copy of the Worksite Hazard Assessment Form and Near Miss Incident Report Form

-5.12 Drug and Alcohol Policy and Procedures
+5.13 Drug and Alcohol Policy and Procedures